How does our upbringing and male role models affect our happily-ever-after?

-She stopped, looked at me.
-I expected speedy affirmation, a nod of approval perhaps.
+She stopped and looked at me; I expected speedy affirmation, a nod of approval perhaps.
 Instead she laughed.
 Long and loud, head thrown back.

 Embarrassed by her laughter, I rushed to explain myself.

-It was then that my friend figured she made a mistake, laughing at my ambitions.
+It was then – as I stumbled to find words – that my friend realized she made a mistake, laughing at my ambitions.

 I was single and pretty sure God would bless me with a husband one day.
 Preferably, one like my friend’s husband – a cheerleader, stable, focused, godly.

 Like most women, I filtered men through the microscope of my dad and male role models God brought to my life.